 Is It Difficult to Brush With Braces On?

-If you currently wear metal braces or ceramic braces, or if you are planning to, you should know that most orthodontic appliances can suppose difficulty in the cleaning and brushing process.
+If you currently wear Damon self-ligating braces, or if you are planning to, you should know that most orthodontic appliances can suppose difficulty in the cleaning and brushing process.
 Having metal wires all across your mouth and metal brackets attached to your teeth will make it harder to wash your teeth.

 This is why your orthodontist puts such emphasis on dental hygiene.
 Flossing becomes almost impossible for a great number of patients with braces.
 You have to be very thorough with the process of brushing your teeth, so you leave zero rests of food or drinks.